Netcentric/accesscontroltool/docs/Comparison.md

 # Comparison of AC Tool to other approaches

 We considered existing solutions before starting our own AC Tool.
-These are basically content packages (including rep:policy nodes) and the ACL Setup provided by AEM.
+These are basically content packages (including rep:policy nodes) and the ACL Setup Service provided by AEM.

 Aspect | AC Tool | Content Package | ACL Setup Service
 ------ | ------- | --------------- | -----------------